OVERVIEW OF NSU

 New transfer students who are members of Phi Theta Kappa will receive an additional $1,000 added to their Dean's scholarship.
 Students must indicate on their application for admission that they are a member of Phi Theta Kappa and show proof of their membership.

-Based on the past academic achievement $3,000 to $6,000 per year award determined by previous grades at college level.
+Based on the past academic achievement $5,000 to $16,000 per year award determined by previous grades at college level.
 Contact the Office of Undergraduate Admissions at (954) 262-8000 or firstname.lastname@example.org for more information.
 Looking for more scholarships?
 Use the NSU Scholarship Search today!

 Transfer Evaluation Services

-Clyde Lewis Associate Director of Undergraduate Admissions Direct: (954) 262-8016, Cell: (954) 471-6188 Clyde.Lewis@nova.edu
+Clyde Lewis Senior Director Direct: (954) 262-8016, Cell: (954) 471-6188 Clyde.Lewis@nova.edu

 Clyde Lewis is originally from the twin island nation of Trinidad and Tobago and has been living in South Florida since 1997.
 He is currently working on a Doctoral degree in Education at Nova Southeastern University.
 His education also includes an M.S. in Human Resource Management from Nova Southeastern University and a B.S. in Social Work from Florida Atlantic University.
 Prior to joining the world of higher education, Clyde held roles as an advocate for the elderly, chaired an international charity organization, and worked as a human resources manager.
 Clyde’s take on what makes NSU unique is the attention paid to detail in designing the academic curriculum.
 Input is often solicited from employers with the intent of producing graduates who meet their professional expectations.
 Clyde conducts monthly visits at Miami Dade College and is eager to assist you on your path to the joining the NSU experience.
-Clyde counsels prospective transfer students in Florida with last names beginning with V-Z
+Clyde counsels prospective transfer students with last names beginning with V-Z